avocode/electron-windows-autoupdate/README.md

   "certificatePassword": ""
 }
 ```
-I generated dummy certificates to sign this app, if you won't provide these files, autoUpdate will not work!
+I generated dummy certificates to sign this app, if you don't provide these files, autoUpdate will not work!
 Replace these lines with your own certificate info.
 Guide to generate such certificates is here: [https://www.npmjs.com/package/electron-installer-windows](https://www.npmjs.com/package/electron-installer-windows)

 So what do we have now?
-Well, in `dist/win` there is something like `electron-windows-autoupdate-1.0.0-full.nupkg` which is packed binary.
+Well, in `dist/win` there is something like `electron-windows-autoupdate-1.0.0-full.nupkg` which is a packed binary.
 Along with `electron-windows-autoupdate Setup 1.0.0` which is Windows installer of our App.
 Great.

 If you don't like the file names, just change `name` key in [package.json](package.json), so that it suits your needs.